Download Contact (.vcf)

 Yamagiwa v.
 City of Half Moon Bay.
 Won judgment for $36.8 million in favor of plaintiff landowner in inverse condemnation action against City.
 A City-built storm drain project altered the topography of client's 24.7-acre parcel, causing stormwater to collect in depressions on the property.
 The City approved subdivision of the property for 83 homes, but development could not proceed due to seven year City-imposed moratorium based on sewer treatment capacity shortage.
 After the sewer plant was expanded, City reversed its earlier decision and determined that wetlands had developed on the property, precluding its residential development.
 Following bench trial, Court ruled that the City's storm drain project was a substantial cause of the development of the wetlands, and awarded the full amount of damages sought.
 (Yamagiwa v.
 City of Half Moon Bay, 523 F. Supp.
 2d 1036 [N.D.
 Cal.
 2007].)

-Gypsum Resources, LLC v.
+Gypsum Resources, LLV v.
 Masto.
-Won summary judgment invalidating Nevada state statute as unconstitutional.
+Won summary judgment invalidating Nevada state statute as unconstitutional, and obtained attorneys fee award of $920,000 against the State of Nevada after prevailing in the action.
 Client owned 2400 acres of hilltop land west of Las Vegas, with sweeping views of The Strip and the Las Vegas Valley.
-The property was zoned for one unit per two acres, a holding zone that had been historically used by Clark County for outlying lands until municipal services were extended to the property.
+The property was zoned for one unit per two acres.
 In 2003 the State of Nevada passed a statute that prohibited Clark County from ever changing the zoning for the property.
 At the same time, Clark County passed an ordinance prohibiting the client from submitting an application to change the property's zoning.
-The dual legislative acts were designed to freeze the property's rural zoning in order to make any development uneconomic, thereby lowering the value of the property so that federal funds could be used to buy the property more cheaply.
-We filed an action to invalidate both the State statute and the County ordinance as unconstitutional.
+The dual legislative acts were designed to lower the value of the property so that federal funds could be used to buy it more cheaply.
+We filed an action to invalidate both the State statute and the County ordinance.
 The District Court ruled, on summary judgment, that the State statute was unconstitutional under the Nevada Constitution.
-The District Court also allowed the case to proceed against the County on a federal equal protection challenge.
-In light of this ruling, the County subsequently repealed its ordinance.
+It also allowed the case to proceed against the County on a federal equal protection challenge, after which the County repealed its ordinance.
+The ruling invalidating the state statute was affirmed on appeal.
 (Gypsum Resources, LLC v.
-Masto, 672 F. Supp.
-2d 1127 [D. Nev.
-2010].)
+Masto, 672 F. Supp 2d 1127 [D. Nev.
+2010], questions certified, 671 F.3d 834 [9th Cir.
+2011], certified questions answered, 294 P.3d 404 [Nev.
+2013].)

 Orange County Transportation Authority v.
 OC Mills.
 Represented owner of The Block at Orange, a regional mall in Orange County, in eminent domain action.
 OCTA acquired 1.29 acres from mall's parking lot and outer ring road in connection with widening of State Route 22.
 The take impacted parking and internal circulation on the property.
 OCTA's initial offer was $2.2 million.
 After two years of litigation, the case settled for $7.75 million just prior to trial.